-Dreadnoughtus shrani is possibly the largest Titanosaur ever discovered.
-Titanosaurs are large sauropods, which themselves are large dinosaurs.
-It would have been quadrupedal with four thick legs, with a relatively small head, long neck, large body, and long tail.
+Dreadnoughtus shrani is a sauropod from the Titansauria family.
+In contention for largest dinosaur (with Argentinosaurus and Patagotitan), it is quadrupedal with four thick legs, has a relatively small head, long neck, large body, and a long tail.

 The name Dreadnoughtus shrani comes from the size of the creature.
 Dreadnought, being an Old English word for 'fears nothing', was given to this dinosaur because of its size.
 Schrani comes from the name of Adam Schran, an American entrepreneur who supported the research of this specimen.